awsdocs/amazon-application-discovery-user-guide/doc_source/setting-up-iam.md

 ## Creating an IAM Administrative User<a name="setting-up-iam-admin"></a>

-By default, an administrator account inherits all the policies required for accessing Application Discovery Service\.
+By default, an administrator account inherits all of the policies required for accessing Application Discovery Service\.

 **To create an administrator user**
 + Create an administrator user in your AWS account\.
 For instructions, see [Creating Your First IAM User and Administrators Group](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html) in the *IAM User Guide*\.